IIIF/api/source/presentation/4.0/index.md

-As multiple models, lights, cameras, and other resources can be associated with and placed within a Scene container, Scenes provide a straightforward way of grouping content resources together within a space.
-Scenes, as well as other IIIF containers such as Canvases, can also be embedded within a Scene, allowing for the nesting of content resources.

 A Scene or a Canvas may be treated as a content resource, referenced or described within the `body` of an Annotation.
 As with models and other resources, the Annotation is associated with a Scene into which the Scene or Canvas is to be nested through an Annotation `target`.
 The content resource Scene will be placed within the `target` Scene by aligning the coordinate origins of the two scenes.
 Alternately, Scene Annotations may use `PointSelector` to place the origin of the resource Scene at a specified coordinate within the `target` Scene.